+Through CareerWise Colorado, students earn a wage while receiving hands-on work experience where they can apply their high school classroom learning each week.
+An apprenticeship lasts up to three years to ensure that students have the experience to either enter the workforce upon completion or the perspective as to how and why higher education can help achieve career goals.
+This course is for first year apprentices who are searching for an apprenticeship in a variety of career pathways.
 Cherry Creek School District will work collaboratively with CareerWise Colorado and industry partners to create an apprenticeship program unique to the individual student's interests and abilities.
-In addition to the onsite apprenticeship, students will attend monthly seminars and complete online activities throughout the semester.
+In addition to the onsite apprenticeship, students will be responsible for attending seminars and completing weekly online activities throughout the duration of their apprenticeship.
 Eligibility depends on the application and interview process through CareerWise Colorado, in accordance with the student's maturity, reliability, commitment, and graduation status.
-Transportation is the responsibility of the student.
+Transportation is the responsibility of the student (free monthly RTD passes are available).
 This program is selective.
 Additional application materials and an interview are required.